Springwatch: Unsprung

-Beginning with the fifth series Springwatch in 2009, the Springwatch and Autumnwatch series have been accompanied by a live Unsprung programme, a half-hour show that airs once a week and answers viewers' wildlife questions, along with audience surveys and "pub quizzes" filmed in the main studio.
+Beginning with the fifth series of Springwatch in 2009, the Springwatch and Autumnwatch series have been accompanied by a live Unsprung programme, a half-hour show that airs once a week and answers viewers' wildlife questions, along with audience surveys and "pub quizzes" filmed in the main studio.

 Book

 Springwatch and Autumnwatch was published by Collins in April 2007, and features content from all the regular presenters to that date.

 Music

 The theme music was commissioned by the BBC from independent composer David Poore, and was nominated for a Royal Television Society award in 2007.

 Environment

 In January 2021, Winterwatch began using hydrogen fuel cell technology to power their outside broadcast truck instead of diesel.
 They also incorporated batteries into the power supply for their three live presenter locations to reduce their fuel consumption.